yvan-lengwiler/Finance-Uni/week1/readme.md

 # Week 1: Topic ...
-Files for exercised of week 1.
+Files for exercises of week 1.